Conference Places

 Visa Information

 Keeping given the increased security measures, we would like to request all the participants to apply for Visa as soon as possible.
-Cardiology and Cardiovascular Conference will not directly contact embassies and consulates on behalf of visa applicants.
+Neurology and Neuro Disorders Conference will not directly contact embassies and consulates on behalf of visa applicants.
 All delegates or invitees should apply for Business Visa only.
-Important note for failed visa applications: Visa issues cannot come under the consideration of the cancellation policy of the Cardiology and Cardiovascular Conference, including the inability to obtain a visa.
+Important note for failed visa applications: Visa issues cannot come under the consideration of the cancellation policy of the Neurology and Neuro Disorders Conference, including the inability to obtain a visa.

 Refund Policy

-Cardiology and Cardiovascular Conference Regarding refunds, all bank charges will be for the registrant's account.
+Cardiology Conference Regarding refunds, all bank charges will be for the registrant's account.
 All cancellations or modifications of registration must make in writing to contact@Pencis.com

 If the registrant is unable to attend and is not in a position to transfer his/her participation to another person or event, then the following refund arrangements apply: